CsabaDu/CsabaDu.DynamicTestData/README.md

 ### Abstract `DynamicDataSource` Class

-This class contains the methods to create specific object arrays for dynamic data-driven tests' datarow purposes from every `TestData` types.
+This class contains the methods to create specific object arrays for dynamic data-driven tests' data row purposes from every `TestData` types.
 Once you call an object array generator method of the class, you create a new `TestData` child instance inside and call its `object?[] ToArgs(ArgsCode argsCode)` method to create the object array for dynamic test data record purposes.

 However `DynamicDataSource` class implements all necessary methods for test data preparation, it is marked as `abstract`.
 Intended usage is to
 - extend this class for each test class separately,